Appearance

 Description:

-The organization must ensure that any connected app used for OAuth authentication is formally installed in the Salesforce org rather than implicitly created through user-initiated OAuth flows, and that access to each installed connected app is governed solely through profiles or permission sets.
-Connected apps that appear only as user-authorized OAuth connections without installation expose the org to unmanaged security settings and uncontrolled user access.
+The organization must ensure that any connected app used for OAuth authentication is formally installed in the Salesforce org as a managed or unmanaged connected app rather than implicitly created through user-initiated OAuth flows.
+Connected apps that appear only as user-authorized OAuth connections without formal installation expose the org to unmanaged security settings and prevent centralized governance.

 Audit Procedure:

-4. Flag any connected app that is (a) used but not formally installed, or (b) installed but lacks access scoping via profiles or permission sets.
+- Flag any connected app that is used but not formally installed as noncompliant.

 Remediation:

-4. Remove any user-authorized OAuth connections that bypass the installed connected app controls.
+- Remove the user-authorized OAuth connections that are now superseded by the installed connected app.

 Default Value: